Hany Rashwan

 Hany Rashwan (هاني رشوان; born May 7, 1990) is an Egyptian businessman, entrepreneur, and computer engineer.
-He is the founder of crypto company 21.co, which is the parent company of 21Shares.
-He previously founded social commerce company Ribbon and enterprise fintech company Payout.
+He is a founder of cryptocurrency company 21.co, the parent company of 21Shares.
+He previously founded a social commerce company, Ribbon, and an enterprise fintech company, Payout.com.

 Early life and education

 Rashwan was born in Cairo, Egypt and grew up in Alexandria.
 His grandfather, a career intelligence officer in the Egyptian army and an expert at cryptography and programming, bought Rashwan his first computer aged 11 and taught him basic programming.
 After moving to the United States for high school, he built two gaming sites aged 14, with one attracting 600,000 unique annual visitors and advertising revenue.

-He attended Ohio State University (where he was a member of the Sigma Phi Epsilon fraternity) to study economics and computer science, before transferring to Columbia University.
-In 2017, he was named to the 2017 Forbes 30 Under 30 list in the Enterprise Technology category for his work on Payout.
+He attended Ohio State University in 2008 to study economics and computer science, before transferring to Columbia University until dropping out to start Payout.com.

 Companies

 Kolena

 While an undergraduate, Rashwan built Kolena (meaning "all of us" in Arabic), an online interactive town-hall using Facebook Connect that was used by tens of thousands of Egyptians during the Egyptian revolution.
-In an interview, Rashwan envisioned Kolena serving as “Egypt’s online interactive Town Hall Meeting…a place for people to go to submit and vote on ideas for change."
+In an interview, Rashwan envisioned Kolena serving as “Egypt’s online interactive Town lady Meeting…a place for people to go to submit and vote on ideas for change."